 While it’s easy to avoid the artificial flavors and preservatives in potato chips by opting for plain or natural brand chips, it’s pretty much IMPOSSIBLE to find potato chips cooked in healthy oils like coconut or lard.

 Most commercial chips are cooked in canola, cottonseed, safflower or vegetable oils.
 These oils are usually sourced from GMO corn and other sources that may contain pesticides and have been heavily refined.
-Find out why you should avoid soybean and other vegetable oils.

 - Use a mandolin or vegetable spiral slicer to thinly slice potatoes.